TExES Mathematics 7-12 Practice Test (235)

 Standard VII Mathematical Learning and Instruction requires the mathematics teacher to understand children’s learning patterns and how they develop their math skills, concepts and procedures; know everyday errors students make; and use this knowledge to plan, organize, deliver instruction to meet academic goals, and to teach all students how to comprehend and effectively use math.

-Standard VIII Mathematical Assessment requires the teacher to understand assessment and use several different formal and informal teaching techniques that are applicable to the learner on an ongoing basis, to inspect work and guide instruction, and to determine and report student development.
+Standard VIII Mathematical Assessment requires the teacher to understand assessment and use a variety of formal and informal teaching techniques that are applicable to the learner on an ongoing basis, to inspect work and guide instruction, and to determine and report student development.

 The Allotted Time